How Do I Know If My Dog Is a Healthy Weight?

 Since 25 to 40 percent of dogs are considered overweight or obese, according to numerous university reports, there’s a good chance you’re living with a rotund Rover.
 If so, you’ve probably mulled over dog foods labeled with terms like “low calorie,” “lite,” and “weight control.”
 New research, however, has determined that such diets vary widely beyond the packaging and labeling differences.

 There is a wide variety of options for dogs that need to lose weight.
-Some of these foods are very high in fiber, since fiber makes dogs, like people, feel fuller with smaller amounts of food.
-But Nelson says drawbacks include the increased “output” that results from a fiber-rich diet and poor coat quality.
+Some of these foods are very high in fiber since fiber makes dogs, like people, feel fuller with smaller amounts of food.
+But Nelson says drawbacks include the increased “output” that results from a fiber-rich diet and low coat quality.
 Instead, she prefers high-quality dog foods with moderate amounts of carbohydrates and protein.

 “Look for products that include L-carnitine, an amino acid that helps ‘escort’ fat into cells to be burned efficiently,” says Nelson.
 “Also look for vitamin A — it helps fool the brain into thinking that it’s full — and chromium tripicolinate, another fat-burning additive.”